itsromiljain/chatbot/chatbot_rasa/nlu.md

 - Yeah I need more help

 ## intent:fine_ask
-- I'm fine, how are you
+- I'm fine, how are you?
-- I'm good, how are you
+- I'm good, how are you?
-- Doing good, how are you
+- Doing good, how are you?
-- Awesome, how are you
+- Awesome, how are you?

 ## intent:ask_help
 - Can you assist me with this?